Tailteann Games (Irish Free State): 1924

 The 1924 Tailteann Games were held in Dublin, Ireland in August 1924 after the 1924 Summer Olympics in Paris, France.

 To increase the quality of the competition, some Olympic stars without Irish heritage were invited to compete as guests.

 The games opened with the "Tailteann choir" singing the "Tailteann ode", with words by Oliver St. John Gogarty and music by Louis O'Brien.
 The ode won Gogarty a bronze medal in the literature section of the 1924 Olympic art competition.
 The Irish flag was carried by Tom Kiely, winner of the 1904 Olympic all-around (decathlon) title.

-The dissident Irish republican movement which had lost the Civil War urged a boycott of the games "falsely described as Aonach Tailteann", because it rejected the legitimacy of the Free State government which sponsored the games.
+The dissident Irish republican movement which had lost the Irish Civil War urged a boycott of the games "falsely described as Aonach Tailteann", because it rejected the legitimacy of the Irish Free State government which sponsored the games.
 Rugby union was excluded from the program because the Irish Rugby Football Union was seen as "undemocratic and almost un-Irish".

-Nations

-At least five nations participated at the Games.